rsn870/spectral_ddpm/Readme.md

 ![equation](https://github.com/rsn870/spectral_ddpm/blob/main/images/code_a.png)

+Our implemnetation of the spectrum loss borrow directly from https://github.com/autonomousvision/frequency_bias

 All mitigation codes will be present in diffusion.py please refer to it for more details.
-For a new experiment create a new main file after adding a new trainer class in diffusion.py

-For a fuller theoretical analysis please refer to [this overleaf link here](https://www.overleaf.com/read/sswxdhmyptwb)
+For a fuller theoretical analysis please refer to the paper.

 ---------------------------------------------------------